Goalpariya dialects: Geo-physical conditions

 Western Kamrup: 1.
 Api gila gharar para ola 2.
 Bhal atmu kai khalak.

 The western zone on the other hand, being contiguous to North Bengal, could not remain unaffected from the Bengali influence.
 For example, Bengali words such as matha (head), pakhi (birds) and Assamese words such as duar (door), chuli (hair), bihan (morning), which were used in early Assamese, are used by the people of Goalpara.
 There are some peculiarities in the dialect of Goalpara.
 For example, uyak aisa khaibe (he has to come), mok ei kamta or kajta kara khai (I have to do this work).
 Again, sometimes "L" becomes "N" in western dialect, such as lage becomes nage and lal becomes nal (red), infusing another difference in the dialect.
 In the Goalpariya dialect, expressions such as pet peta (rotten), tiktika (deep) are very common.
-It is worth noting that the Maithili word angcha (garment), and Hindi words such as kawari (door) and damad (bridegroom) have directly entered into the Goalpariya dialect and are still found in the same form and carrying the same meaning.
+The Maithili word angcha (garment), and Hindi words such as kawari (door) and damad (bridegroom) have directly entered into the Goalpariya dialect and are still found in the same form and carrying the same meaning.